Boavizta/boaviztapi/docs/docs/Reference/server_route.md

 If any of those following components aren't sent, a default component will be added to the configuration.

-* 1 CPU
-* 1 RAM
-* 1 SSD - TO MODIFY

 #### Complete input

 The Dell R740 is a good example of a well-defined server configuration input.
-Specific needed data are sent (in particular the die size) to apply the bottom-up methodology.
+Specific needed data are sent to apply the bottom-up methodology.

 ``` json
 {